geneb/ScarletDME/README.md

+[Make sure to check out the change_log.txt file to see the most current work being done!]

 Currently ScarletDME is a 32 bit-only application - you'll need to compile it using 32 bit libraries on your system.
 This is pretty easy to do.